Welcome to RETRO, my personal take on the Forth language. This

 layer that provides the word.

-the pb: words) are only on specific systems like iOS.
+words) are only on specific systems like iOS.
 These

 can be identified by looking at the interface layer field.